Kingdom of Sitawaka: Rajasinha I

-Mayadunne died in 1581 and was succeeded by Rajasinha.
-In 1582, the new king invaded and conquered the kingdom of Kandy to the east, bringing the entirety of Sri Lanka into the Sitawakan fold, with the exception of the Jaffna Kingdom and Portuguese holdings in the south.
+Mayadunne died in 1581 and was succeeded by Rajasinha I. In 1582, the new king invaded and conquered the kingdom of Kandy to the east, bringing the entirety of Sri Lanka into the Sitawakan fold, with the exception of the Jaffna kingdom and Portuguese holdings in the south.
 Karaliyadde Bandara, king of Kandy, fled to Trincomalee and subsequently died of smallpox; his young daughter, Kusumasana Devi, came under the protection of the Portuguese, who baptised her Dona Catherina and over the next decade claimed the throne of Kandy in her name.
-Rajasinha's hold over the area was further disrupted by the rebellion of his viceroy Wirasundara Mudiyanse.
+Rajasinha I's hold over the area was further disrupted by the rebellion of his viceroy Wirasundara Mudiyanse.
 Though the uprising was crushed, and Wirasundara murdered, his son Konappu Bandara fled into Portuguese territory.
-Baptised as Don Juan of Austria, he was to become an enduring opponent of the king of Sitawaka.
+Baptised as Don Juan, he would become a persistent opponent of the king of Sitawaka.

-Portuguese intrigue in Rajasinha's court had dramatic results between 1583 and 1587; numerous nobles were executed following accusations of treachery.
-Most importantly Rajasinha turned against the Buddhist clergy following the discovery of collaboration with his enemies; temples were destroyed, Sri Pada seized and given over to Hindu priests, and Rajasinha himself converted to Hinduism.
+Portuguese intrigue in Rajasinha I's court had dramatic results between 1583 and 1587; numerous nobles were executed following accusations of treachery.
+Most importantly Rajasinha I turned against the Buddhist clergy following the discovery of collaboration with his enemies; temples were destroyed, Sri Pada seized and given over to Hindu priests, and Rajasinha I himself converted to Hinduism.
 Many of the disaffected fled to the highlands.
-In Kotte, King Dharmapala formalised his donation of 1580 on 4 November 1583.
+Meanwhile, in Kotte, King Dharmapala formally ratified his 1580 donation to Philip II on 4 November 1583.